padiketeku/EnvMonMod/EMM-Prac-2.md

 ![image](https://github.com/user-attachments/assets/2dbed6d9-c9a5-40fa-ba38-14e2e627e435)

 The overall accuracy is 98%, but that can  be misleading if you are interested in just a cover type.
 The other metrics have accuracy value for each class, making it more useful for those interested in a specific class.
-If you are after wetlands, the consumer and prodcuer accuracy are about 98% and of course the average of producer and consumer accuracies (i.e., the fscore) is same.
+If you are after wetlands, the consumer and prodcuer accuracy are about 98% and of course the average of producer and consumer accuracies (i.e., the fscore) is also 98%.
 Interpret the remaining classes.
 Critique the results.

 Compute class area